 Counters and cabinets are an extra expense, they occupy more space than a simple basin, and space is often a critical consideration in the design of bathrooms.
 Fortunately, cloakroom basins are available in shapes and sizes to suit a variety of spatial constraints and are suitable for compact bathrooms.
 From corner units to narrow widths, there are many specialised options available.
 Check our range of Cloakroom Basins.

 Washbasins with a stand offer an updated version of the classic style bathroom and are still popular for many reasons.
-They generally offer good value for money, are easy to install and are reliable.
-Although they can be viewed as the 'basic' option, there is still a huge range of choice and style that can be applied to their design.
-The basin section itself can be round or rectangular or even frilled whilst the stand is usually made of chrome or wood, making it easy to clean and maintain.
-Tap attachments can further enhance the look and pedestal sinks look great if you are going for that old English classic style with separate hot and cold taps.
+They generally provide good value for money, are easy to install and are reliable.
+Although they can be viewed as the 'basic' option, a huge range of choices and styles can still be applied to their design.
+The basin section itself can be round, rectangular, or even frilled, while the stand is usually made of chrome or wood, making it easy to clean and maintain.
+Tap attachments can further enhance the look, and pedestal sinks look great if you are going for that old English classic style with separate hot and cold taps.

-However, if other features in the room have rounded corners, then a sink with curved lines for both the basin and base might be best.
-If you like to keep your bathroom fairly simple with pale colours on the walls and in other features, then it may not work to incorporate a dark and heavy looking marble sink, unless you are planning on redecorating or updating other features that can balance it out.
+However, if other features in the room have rounded corners, a sink with curved lines for both the basin and base might be best.
+Suppose you like to keep your bathroom fairly simple with pale colours on the walls and other features.
+In that case, it may not work to incorporate a dark and heavy-looking marble sink unless you are planning on redecorating or updating other features that can balance it out.
 Check our range of Inset Basins.